Miguel Rojas Player Props: Dodgers vs. Cubs

 Miguel Rojas At The Plate

-- In three of eight games this year, Rojas has picked up at least one hit, including one game with multiple hits.
+- In three of nine games this season, Rojas has had at least one hit, including one game with multiple hits.

-- He has not gone deep in his eight games this year.
+- In nine games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.